LazyTitanik/Test-task/README.md

    - head of the queue.

 A queue is implemented as a circular queue.
 I found it the most efficient way of storing the data, as the queue is FIFO.

+Implemented in C programing language, because the text of the task was written in it.